VoThanhTuan/web-chat/README.md

 Example: http://localhost:4000/api-docs

-Here the list of API:
+Here is the list of APIs:
 1. /api/v1/users
     - Method: Post
     - Create a nickname if not exist and login into system